rkabaila/tailwind-workshop/README.md

 9. Prepare production build.
 In tailwind config add purge and include all files which uses tailwind css classes.

 10. Override third party library css.
+Use react select for courier filters.